 As disclosed in note 24 to the accounts, the Trust engaged with Apparatus Ltd, a related party of a member of the local governing body of Waterloo School.
-The trust had previously used this supplier, prior to them becoming a related party, and at that point had undertaken a detailed procurement exercise to assure themselves of value for money.
-The transactions this year relating to creative design and marketing were on similar terms to prior transactions and in the Trust's view still represented value for money.
+The Trust had previously used this supplier, prior to them becoming a related party, and at that point had undertaken a detailed procurement exercise to assure themselves of value for money.
+The transactions this year relating to creative design and marketing were on similar terms to prior transactions, in addition to new signage this year, and in the Trust's view still represented value for money.